David Patrick, Dean, Old Main 530, 360-650-3170

 The Graduate Faculty Governance Council, comprised of representatives from the Graduate Faculty, colleges with graduate programs, Western Libraries, and graduate students, supports and advances graduate education at Western Washington University through shared graduate faculty governance.
 The Graduate Faculty Governance

-Council powers and duties include:
+Council authority and duties include:

 - Providing leadership in the areas of Graduate School strategic planning, policy and standards, and resource allocation in collaboration with the Dean of the Graduate School